ixoworld/bonds/tutorials/02_swapper.md

 }
 ```

+Note that some extra fields that we did not input ourselves are present.
+These were discussed in previous tutorials.

 ## Supply Liquidity

 Liquidity can be added to the AMM by performing buys (mint-to-deposit), which mints bond tokens.
 Similarly, liquidity would be removed by performing sells (burn-to-withdraw) which burns bond tokens.
 Once liquidity (i.e. reserve tokens) is added by liquidity providers, swaps can take place using the reserve that is in place.
 If a liquidity provider burns-to-withdraw, they get a proportional share of each of the two reserve pools (`x` and `y`) in exchange for bond tokens.